‘One of the best country house specialists in Britain’

 Artichoke makes the finest quality kitchens that are robust enough to last for many years.
 To make kitchens of this quality requires the component parts to be jointed traditionally using craft base skills that have stood the test of time.

-In the case of this kitchen island, the rail is jointed to the turned legs using dovetail joints and mortice and tenons.
-These traditional joints take time to make and will be unseen by the client, so some would argue that they are uneccessary.
-However, we know that these methods are a mark of quality and will far outlast a mechaniocal fixings.
-We know that it will never fail.
+In the case of this grand kitchen island, the rail is jointed to the turned legs using dovetail joints and mortice and tenons.
+These traditional joints take time to make and will be unseen by the client, so some would argue that they are unnecessary.
+However, we know that these methods are a mark of quality and will far outlast mechanical fixings, so it’s important to include such details in the design of such a substantial piece of furniture as a grand kitchen island.
+We know they will never fail.

 The final phase is the finishing, and in this case the finish required is mid to late 19th century.
-Our head of finishing, Rob, used to be a well known antique restorer and has incredible skill for turning new oak into old.
-Like most professionals, Rob keeps his recipies a closely guarded secret.
+Our Head of Finishing, Rob, used to be a well known antique restorer and has incredible skill for turning new oak into old.
+Like most professionals, Rob keeps his recipes a closely guarded secret.